stevekinney/redux-fundamentals/lessons/basic-redux-without-react.md

 title: "Redux's API"
 order: "2A"
 section: "Redux Without React"
-description: "Getting Comfortable With Redux By Itself"
+description: "Get comfortable with Redux by itself"
 ---

 Let's start by getting a sense of the lay of the land.
 Redux, for all of its power, has a relatively small API footprint.